bcgsc/LongStitch/README.md

 	General options (optional):
 	t			number of threads [8]
-	z			minimum size of contig (bp) to scaffold [1000]
+	z			minimum size of contig (bp) to scaffold [1000] out_prefix              if supplied, final scaffolds will be soft-linked to <out_prefix>.scaffolds.fa

 	Tigmint options:
 	span			min number of spanning molecules to be considered correctly assembled [auto]